 So there you go!
 It can be nerve-wracking, tossing out so many papers that we are used to holding onto.
 But with the help of modern technology, you can say BUH BYE to all those stacks lying around driving you crazy!

-How do you organize your papers?
+How do you organize your paper clutter?
 If you have an organization system that you love, feel free to share it below.
 I just love seeing how you Freebs do things in your own homes!